Assessment of IAG according to the management of its greenhouse gas emissions and of risks and opportunities related to the low-carbon transition.

 Carbon Performance alignment of companies in the IAG sector with the Paris agreement benchmarks.

 The company discloses an emissions intensity and target using an activity measure and/or emissions figure that is inconsistent with TPI’s methodology for this sector.
 The carbon intensity has been recalculated according to TPI methodology.
 The company’s targets aim to reduce its absolute emissions.
-To calculate this company’s targeted emissions intensity, TPI assumes that the company’s passenger activity grows according to the passenger aviation activity growth rate projected in the IEA’s 2020 Energy Technology Perspective (ETP) and that its freight activity grows according to ICAO projections.
+To calculate this company’s targeted emissions intensity, TPI uses company-specific roadmap disclosures, and in the absence of such information assumes that the company’s passenger activity grows according to the passenger aviation activity growth rate projected in the IEA’s 2020 Energy Technology Perspective (ETP) and that its freight activity grows according to ICAO projections.
+When interpreting TPI Carbon Performance data, it is important to bear in mind that climate science shows temperature change is proportional to cumulative absolute CO2 emissions.